 This type of attitude has been celebrated in books and movies.
 “The Magnificent Seven,” “Blackhawk Down,” and “Lone Survivor” are examples of Americans who live in the New Sparta We love a good story about a bunch of brave men making a stand against impossible odds.
 We also admire warriors of above average strength and skill, Rambos who vanquish their enemies with ease, making sarcastic remarks as they do so.

-For a short period of my life I was a resident of Sparta.
+For a short period of my life, I was a resident of Sparta.
 I didn’t live on the actual Greek Isle, rather I lived in the American equivalent of it.
 For 3 years I was a member of the aforementioned 82nd Airborne Division, assigned to a Parachute Infantry Regiment.
 I say I lived in Sparta because, like the Spartans, the paratroopers of the 82nd Airborne were totally immersed in warrior culture.
 Our existence was based on the overwhelming desire to do battle, constantly training and preparing for it, and feeling less than whole when not engaged in combat.
 Everything we did, on an individual and collective level, was preparing for combat.
-In a world where most people shutter at the thought of the horrors of war, we craved it like a starving man craves food.
+In a world where most people shudder at the thought of the horrors of war, we craved it like a starving man craves food.

-To avoid offending anybody or start an inter unit/inter service rivalry I’d like to point out the 82nd experience isn’t totally unique within the armed services; it’s lived by Army Rangers, Marine Infantry, Special Forces, SEALs, Delta Force and others.
+To avoid offending anybody or start an inter-unit/inter-service rivalry I’d like to point out the 82nd experience isn’t totally unique within the armed services; it’s lived by Army Rangers, Marine Infantry, Special Forces, SEALs, Delta Force, and others.
 It is unique though in the fact that there are relatively few of us who have experienced it.
 In modern times very few people of military age choose to serve, and of those who do only a select few serve in those elite formations.
 As a sidebar, it makes no difference to me whether or not you served in one of the units I mentioned.
 I have great respect for anyone who signed on the dotted line and committed to a term of service.
 But, bear in mind, you didn’t live in Sparta…

 There was a darker side to life in ancient Sparta.
 Being a society of warriors who valued strength and courage they conversely despised weakness.
-From an early age adult males were evaluated.
+From an early age, adult males were evaluated.
 If an infant was thought to be small or weak it was thrown into the Chasm of Mount Taygetos to die.
-Children were forced into military training at an early age as part of the Agoge system, an education system based building up strength, solidarity and fearlessness (Think Kurt Russell as a boy in the movie, “Soldier”.)
+Children were forced into military training at an early age as part of the Agoge system, an education system based on building up strength, solidarity, and fearlessness (Think Kurt Russell as a boy in the movie, “Soldier”.)

 At age 20 they lived in groups of fifteen soldiers, constantly surrounded by their military mates.
-Even if they were married Spartan males couldn’t live with their families until age 30, when they were outside of their physical prime and of limited military value.
-When they went to war their wives would hand them their shields and utter the now famous mantra of, “Come home with your shield, or come home on it.”
+Even if they were married Spartan males couldn’t live with their families until age 30 when they were outside of their physical prime and of limited military value.
+When they went to war their wives would hand them their shields and utter the now-famous mantra of, “Come home with your shield, or come home on it.”

-Life in the modern Spartas at places like Ft Bragg, Little Creek or 29 Palms isn’t much different.
+Life in the modern Spartas at places like Ft Bragg, Little Creek, or 29 Palms isn’t much different.
 Granted, you aren’t born into an elite unit and don’t begin you training as child but the concept is essentially the same: Weakness is despised and those who can’t hang are gotten rid of.
 They aren’t tossed into a chasm but they are dealt with quickly and efficiently.

-In an elite unit everyone serves a specific purpose, like the Greek phalanx which required every soldier to hold his shield next to the soldier standing with him.
+In an elite unit, everyone serves a specific purpose, like the Greek phalanx which required every soldier to hold his shield next to the soldier standing with him.
 If one man falters the phalanx fails.
-Most high speed organizations are small in numbers, bringing even more importance to individual strength as it relates to the strength of the unit as a whole.
+Most high-speed organizations are small in numbers, bringing even more importance to individual strength as it relates to the strength of the unit as a whole.
 Like a machine, every part is essential to its overall operation.
 If one part doesn’t do its job, the machine breaks.
 In the words of the antihero Sgt Barnes from the movie Platoon, “When the machine breaks down, we break down.”